Carol Brown (rower): Biography

 Brown was inducted into the US Rowing Hall of Fame in 1991 (1980 women's eight) and a second time in 2016 (1976 women's eight).

 She is featured in the book "The Red Rose Crew" by Daniel J. Boyne, the story of the 1975 US women's World Championship eight that won a silver medal.

 Brown served as a Vice President, US Olympians and Paralympians Association (USOPA) 2012-2020, the USOC athlete alumni organization.

 Brown also competed in Triathlon - Sprint - Age Group.

 In 2019 She was National Champion and placed 4th at ITU World Championships in Lausanne, Switzerland....the top US finisher.
 In 2023 she placed 3rd at the ITU World Championships in Hamburg, Germany and was National Champion in the 70-74 age group.

 Personal life

 Brown married another Princeton alumni, Lindsay Pomeroy, and they have one son.
 Their son, Stuart Pomeroy, also attended Princeton and played for the Princeton Tigers men's ice hockey.

+In 2026, Brown presented the "Yes on I-638" argument for TVW's Video Voters' Guide, in support of a ballot initiative that seeks to ban transgender Washington girls from competing in school sports.

+The Seattle Times editorial board attacked that initiative as deceptive and harmful, warning: "IL 26-638 would send Washington back to the days of “femininity certificates,” when amateur women athletes, including Olympic athletes, had to carry proof that they had passed visual exams and chromosome testing that proved they were women.
+Under this proposed initiative, parents of girls as young as 12 could be subject to this violation of privacy."